bread-man88/blog/_posts/2025-03-14-simple-nvim-config.md

 <!--published: false-->
 ---

 Neovim configs have a tendency to go off the rails.
 I think some amount of this has existed for a long time with Vim, but with Neovim it feels particularly exaggerated.
-You could speculate on a lot of reasons for this, but I think at this point it's become a part of the culture.
+At this point the giant bloated configs have become a part of the Neovim culture.
 To me it seems we've strayed pretty far from the minimalist philosophy of Vim once configs start requiring nested file structures and lazy-loaded plugins and whatever else is getting cooked up lately.

 One side-effect of using more plugins is with each one you add, you get further abstracted away from using the base tool.
 When I started out on nvim I was pretty plugin happy, and there were things I would download plugins for that I didn't even realize you could do natively.
 There's something powerful about having command of as much of the base editor as possible.
 You can take those skills with you to pretty much any machine, and even if you don't have your perfect config set up you'll still feel like you know your way around.